 “Horeb” (pronounced with a guttural H), is the original name of the location of Mount Sinai.
 The two phrases are inseparable.
 Although most bible dictionaries simply say the word Horeb means ‘desert’, it can’t be overlooked that the first letters ‘H’ and ‘R’, mean “mountain” in Hebrew.
 (There’s another famous biblical location called Mt.
 Hor—i.e. ‘Mount Mountain’, and it’s anybody’s guess where that mountain actually is.)
 So, since the Hebrew letter for ‘B’ is a picture of a house, you could say the word “horeB” could imply ‘Mountain Home’.
 These ancient letters and themes all make perfect sense in the context of where we are going, and who we are going to meet.

 Here’s a funny little trick that often works in Hebrew, if you spell a word backwards you can learn more about the nature of what’s being implied in that word.
 HoReB backwards is the word BaRaH (it’s the consonants that matter), which means “to flee”.
 This word is first used in scripture when Hagar FLED from Sarai—a reference back to the fugitive spirit we are told to leave behind at the bitter waters!
-In other words, if you are redeemed and still running aimlessly, you might be accidentally be heading backwards–not just in circles.
-In fact, its likely, as the paying field is not level ground–it’s a hill that we are climbing and it tilts back towards Egypt.
+In other words, if you are redeemed and still running aimlessly, you might be accidentally heading backwards–not just in circles.
+In fact, its likely, as the playing field is not level ground–it’s a hill that we are climbing and it tilts back towards Egypt.

 This idea of progressively more challenging “levels” did not start with video games.
 This is truly how the Kingdom is designed.